nickradfc/hackernews-api-test/README.md

 # HackerNews API Test

 API testing for HackerNews Public API using TypeScript and Playwright.
-Tests run in parallel with 10 workers by default.
+Tests run in parallel with 16 workers by default (can be changed).
 Tests results available in HTML dashboard with `npm run report` or access json file test results in the `test-results/`.
 RUnning tests with Docker option provides a consistent test environment across different machines and CI/CD pipelines.

 **Author**: Nick Radililovsky